Switching up the flow as we add the prefix

 - Fille Fatale: Deconstructed and played for tragedy with Katherine Howard.
 For all her promiscuity and flirtatiousness, at the end of the day she's a teenage girl who adult men use as a sex object.
 By the time she marries Henry, all she really wants is a friend, and she's heartbroken when she realizes Thomas Culpeper is actually being nice to her because he's trying to sleep with her.

-- Played straight with Katherine Howard.
-Her fourth sexual partner, Thomas Culpeper, is part of the reason why she is beheaded, as she explains in her number, "All You Wanna Do."
+- Four Is Death: Katherine Howard's fourth sexual partner, Thomas Culpeper, is part of the reason why she is beheaded, as she explains in her number "All You Wanna Do".

 - Funny Background Event: